Ragged Glory

-Ragged Glory is the 20th studio album by Canadian-American singer-songwriter Neil Young, and his sixth album with the band Crazy Horse.
+Ragged Glory is the twentieth studio album by Canadian-American singer-songwriter Neil Young, and his sixth album with the band Crazy Horse.
 It was released by Reprise Records on September 10, 1990.
 Ragged Glory was voted the 36th best grunge album of all time by Rolling Stone in 2019.
 A live recording of the album from November 2023 was released as Fuckin' Up in April 2024.

 Recording

 The Ragged Glory sessions took place in April 1990 at Young's Broken Arrow Ranch.
 The band played a set of songs twice a day for a couple of weeks (never repeating the same songs in a set), then went back, listened and chose the best takes.
 According to Young, this approach "took 'analysis' out of the game during the sessions, allowing the Horse to not think".